davvid/telescope-git-grep.nvim/README.md

 to search in a specific directory.

 The `cwd` option is ignored when using the `workspace` grep commands.
+The `workspace` grep commands will include vim's current directory when searching.
+Set `use_vim_cwd = false` to exclude vim's cwd from the locations to search.

 ### Binary Files